Steps to avoid Spoofing and Phishing of mail

 - Enable SPF, DKIM check for incoming mails from external domains (Impact is in absence of this your valid mails will get rejected)

-- Confirm your DNS records are intact with proper/valid SPF, DKIM, DMARC entries
+- Confirm your DNS records are intact with proper/valid SPF, DKIM, and DMARC entries

 - Review your DLP configurations

-- Confirm antivirus, anti-ransomware, anti-malware, anti-spyware is enabled on desktops and is regularly getting updated
+- Confirm antivirus, anti-ransomware, anti-malware, and anti-spyware are enabled on desktops and are regularly getting updated

 - Confirm intrusion detection is enabled on your firewall